More kairos, less chronos.

-Since, to my knowledge, dear reader, humans can only function inside of time, we can, to a certain extent, change the way we operate inside of time.
+To my knowledge, dear reader, humans can only function inside of time and cannot own it.
+Thus, we must change the way we operate inside of time.

 Enjoy a three hour meal with friends.

-Stare into the clouds and talk back to them.
+Listen to the wind and talk back to her.

-Maybe, as well, we would cease use of these phrases that seem to demean the human experience.
+As a result, maybe we would remove these phrases that demean the human experience.
 When you say you don’t have time for someone, you are really saying you don’t want to be with them.
 When you say you are upset about someone being late, then you are really afraid that someone has stepped on you.
-These are certainly conversations to have and bring awareness to how we move throughout our days, years, and lives.
-Work or at home.
-There is no sacred separate from secular because it is all sacred.
+Learning how to operate within time creates margin that allows you to invite awareness to you move throughout our days, years, and lives.
+Work and at home.
+On the playground and on Twitter.
+Time itself becomes sacred.
+People become sacred.

-We could start treating each other better because we have live within the paradigm that we cannot control.
-We can live within χρόνος but live a life of καιρός.
+We live within χρόνος but live a life of καιρός.